 On the most basic level, Shopify Point of Sale will work with an app downloaded to your smartphone or tablet along with a free credit card reader.
 From there, additional hardware (cash drawer, receipt printer, barcode scanner, and more) is available for purchase if you want a more complete POS setup.

-Even if your business doesn’t have a traditional brick and mortar presence, Shopify POS tools can be very useful.
-It’s becoming increasingly popular for any stores that sell physical goods (even if it’s primarily online) to sell in pop up shops or at live events.
-Any sales you make in person automatically track to your inventory count.
+Even if your business doesn’t have a traditional brick-and-mortar presence, Shopify POS tools can be very useful.
+It’s becoming increasingly popular for any stores that sell physical goods (even if it’s primarily online) to sell in pop-up shops or at live events.
+Any sales you make in-person automatically track to your inventory count.

 It’s important for you to consider how much your business may need to rely on a POS system.
-Even if there is a minimal to moderate reliance on POS for your business, it’s nice to know that POS hardware and support is a priority for Shopify in case you need it.
+Even if there is a minimal to moderate reliance on POS for your business, it’s nice to know that POS hardware and support are a priority for Shopify in case you need it.

 Shopify support is generally quite good.
 They make themselves available 24/7 via email, live chat, or phone.
 Most issues I’ve ever come across personally were resolvable by chat, but it’s nice to have the option to call if you need to.
 The ability to call somebody alone makes Shopify’s support more comprehensive than competitors like Squarespace.